 Mandatory requirements set out by the National Uniform Drillers Licensing Committee (NUDLC) provide industry with Minimum Construction Requirements for Water Bores in Australia, and give contractors within the industry clear guidelines to water safety, management and best practices.

-According to the NUDLC the following points relate to spacer and centraliser considerations:
+According to the NUDLC the following points relate to spacer and centralizer considerations:

 Casing: When choosing a casing, plastic or steel casings are recommended.
 For corrosive water, PVC-U, ABS, FRP, or stainless steel casing provides the longest life possible.
 Centralisers that do not damage plastic or steel casings must be used.

-Sealing: In sealing the bore, the casing should be centred in the hole by means of mechanical centralisers.
-In corrosive water areas, centralisers should be of inert material, or material of a similar grade to the casing to which they will be attached.
+Sealing: In sealing the bore, the casing should be centred in the hole by means of mechanical centralizers.
+In corrosive water areas, centralizers should be of inert material, or material of a similar grade to the casing to which they will be attached.